eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 ## Build XCM Transfer Data {: #build-xcm-transfer-data }

-In order to transfer an asset from one chain to another, you'll need to first build the transfer data, which defines the asset to be transferred, the source chain and address, the destination chain and address, and the associated signer for the transaction.
-Building the transfer data is the first step; in the next section, you'll learn how to use the transfer data to actually transfer the asset.
+To transfer an asset from one chain to another, you'll need to first build the transfer data, which defines the asset to be transferred, the source chain and address, the destination chain and address, and the associated signer for the transaction.
+Building the transfer data is the first step; in the next section, you'll learn how to use it to actually transfer the asset.

-To get started, you'll use the `Sdk` function, which will expose two methods for building the XCM transfer data: `assets` and `getTransferData`.
+To get started, you'll use the [`Sdk`](./reference/methods.md#initialize-the-sdk) function, which will expose two methods for building the XCM transfer data: [`assets`](./reference/methods.md#the-assets-method) and [`getTransferData`](./reference/methods.md#the-get-transfer-data-method).

 ```js
 import { Sdk } from '@moonbeam-network/xcm-sdk';